What is recruitment marketing?

 Infographics are incredibly versatile and can be used as part of a blog post to provide additional context, or posted separately on social media as a piece of stand-alone content.

-Podcast consumption witnessed a huge increase in 2020 with 9.4 million weekly listeners in the UK – an uptick of 45% over the previous 12 months.
+Over 20% of UK adults now listen to at least one podcast per week, around 11.7 million people.
 And because of this, many recruitment firms and suppliers are now producing their own podcasts to capitalise on this growing demand for audio content.

 Podcasts help to humanise brands and give them a voice that candidates and end-hirers can relate to.
 They also help businesses by providing them with a unique opportunity to present their take on the latest industry trends, offer advice and share insights into their company culture – which can be extremely beneficial for employer of choice messaging when hiring internally.